 April showers bring May flowers, as well as bringing bugs such as bees, black flies, mosquitoes, and ticks!
 You may have forgotten about these little buggers over the winter season, but rest assured they will be back soon.
-Most New England natives are familiar with the buzzing sound of our flying friends, but it’s important to remind yourself about the prevention and treatment of bites and stings.
-Bites and stings are usually nothing more than irritating, but it is possible for them to cause more serious reactions.
+Most New England natives are familiar with the buzzing sound of our flying friends, but it’s important to remind yourself about the prevention and treatment of bug bites and stings.
+Fortunately, they are usually nothing more than irritating, but it is possible for them to cause more serious reactions.

 - Swelling at bite site